Development of a rational route for vehicles. Calculation of logistics costs for transport

 Figure 9 - Measures to improve the efficiency of using freight cars

-Figure 10 - Effects of traffic routing
+Figure 10 - Effects of transportation routing

 3.2 Calculation of effects for the cargo owner when routing transportation